 Arbor Vitae Arboriculture will provide a full report with relevant data and plans (available in DWG and DXF format) to aid you in decision making.

-View an example:
+View an example report:

 Tree Constraints Plan (cropped example) provided within a BS5837 survey